magento/devdocs/guides/v2.1/cloud/project/project-integrate-blackfire.md

   - Services
 ---

+[Blackfire.io for Magento Cloud](https://blackfire.io/magento){:target="_blank"} is a PHP profiler and automated performance testing tool, which can be used in development, integration, staging and production.

-[Blackfire Profiler](https://blackfire.io/profiler){:target="_blank"} helps you locate and investigate performance issues in your environment at the code-level. it creates a performance profile by tracking every PHP call and method and SQL queries performed by your code.
+It enables you to locate and investigate performance issues in your environment at the code-level.
+It creates a performance profile by tracking every PHP call and method and SQL queries performed by your code.
 Blackfire digs deeper providing granular performance analytics.

-You can activate and use Blackfire Profiler in all of your environments, especially helpful in Staging and Production.
+It can also automatically profile your code and notify you whenever your code won't comply with best practices in Magento 2 code performance management.

-This information helps you get Blackfire installed on your local, integrated into Integration, and running your first profile.
+This information helps you get Blackfire installed on your local machine, integrated into Integration, activated on Staging and Production and running your first profile.

+For a high level overview and demo of Blackfire, review the [presentation two videos](https://support.blackfire.io/blackfire-on-magento-cloud/introduction-to-blackfireio-on-magento-cloud).

-For full details on integrations, also review [Blackfire’s complete Magento Commerce (Cloud)](https://support.blackfire.io/blackfire-on-magento-cloud){:target="_blank"} guide.
+For full details on integrations, also review [Blackfire’s complete Magento Commerce (Cloud)](https://support.blackfire.io/blackfire-on-magento-cloud/getting-started/configuring-blackfire-on-magento-cloud){:target="_blank"} configuration guide.
 They also include a number of [incredible resources](#resources) to get you started.

 Blackfire includes the following [environments](https://blackfire.io/docs/reference-guide/environments){:target="_blank"} through their site: